Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
     <br/>
 - PS3
+  - Not sure.
+I looked a bit into it and development seems not very appealing.
   - Waiting until it's safe to install CFW without the worry about a ban.
 Homebrew on RPCS3 is not good yet (It's slow and unstable).
     <br/>
     <br/>
 - Original Xbox
   - I don't own one (yet).
 Is CXBX-Reloaded capable to run homebrew flawlessly?!
 Homebrew games were much too slow last time I tested it.
+  - Tricky situation.
+Developing with the XDK nees quite some work to setup (A virtual machine with Windows XP is recommended).
+The [nxdk](https://github.com/XboxDev/nxdk) does not work with CXBX-Reloaded. 🙁
     <br/>
     <br/>
 - Xbox 360